hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMCalendar.class/README.md

 A calendar contains all its events in a sorted fashion.
-It also has a name (myName) and a default color (to do).
+It also has a title and a default color.